Sienci-Labs/Resources/gsender/gs-feedback.md

    1. If not, select edit, choose your computer name, and grant permissions.
 1. If you’re still getting a blank screen, locate your log file and send it in to us.
 It's located at: C:/Users/{your user name}/AppData/Roaming/gSender/Logs/main.log

+### 'Use' gSender without a CNC

+It's not easy for us to simulate how a real CNC will behave if you're not connected to one, but luckily there are some workarounds:

+1. **Buy a cheap "Arduino Uno"**: this board is the 'brain' that runs many Hobby CNCs and can be easily found online or in some stores for around $10.
+Once picked up you can connect it to your computer over USB, <a href="https://resources.sienci.com/view/lmk2-grbl-firmware/" target="_blank" rel="noopener">flash Firmware onto it</a> to make it behave like a CNC, then you'll be able to connect to it in gSender.
+There are limitations such as not being able to home or probe (any sensor inputs) unless you manually short them together yourself; and this is because obviously you're not connected to a real CNC.
+2. **Use a file simulator**: this won't let you pretend to run your CNC in gSender, but can simulate how a cut might turn out.
+You can <a href="https://resources.sienci.com/view/lmk2-visualizers/" target="_blank" rel="noopener">read more about these options here</a>.

 ### Connects but status says Disconnected

 If your machine connects on a COM port successfully but the machine status says "Disconnected" then this is not an issue with gSender.
 A 'Disconnected' status means that gSender isn't able to recognize your CNC even though it can see it.